emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

    - **Database Name**: Enter `mqtt`.
    - **Username**: Enter `root`.
    - **Password**: Enter `taosdata`.
+5. Advanced settings (optional):  For details, see [Features of Sink](./data-bridges.md#features-of-sink).
-5. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the TDengine server.
+6. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the TDengine server.
-6. Click the **Create** button at the bottom to complete the creation of the connector.
+7. Click the **Create** button at the bottom to complete the creation of the connector.
 In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules with Sinks to specify the data to be forwarded to TDengine and to record client events.
 For detailed steps, see [Create a Rule with TDengine Sink for Message Storage](#create-a-rule-with-tdengine-sink-for-message-storage) and [Create a Rule with TDengine Sink for Events Recording](#create-a-rule-with-tdengine-sink-for-events-recording).

 ## Create a Rule with TDengine Sink for Message Storage